 What I loved most about dining here was the ambiance.
 The whimsical decor was on point and will definitely remind you of the pub in the movies.

-– If you’re craving for something sweet, then you should stop by this quaint ice cream parlour.
-They offer a variety of treats to satisy your sweet tooth.
+If you’re craving for something sweet, then you should stop by this quaint ice cream parlour.
+They offer a variety of treats to satisfy your sweet tooth.
 Don’t miss out on the magical flavors available for soft serve and scoop ice creams.
-Some of the flavors are: butterbeer, toffee, granny smith, orange marmalade, & peanut butter.
+Some of the flavors are: butter beer, toffee, granny smith, orange marmalade, & peanut butter.

 Before you head out, grab some gillywater, fishy green ale or dragon scale to hydrate you throughout the day.